sourcegraph/handbook/content/company-info-and-process/communication/team_chat.md

 - ❌ = Blocking disagreement
 - 📣 Megaphone = Discuss in team meeting

 All teammates are able to upload their own custom emoji to our Slack Workspace.
-When doing so, please avoid the upload of rapidly changing or flashing emoji as this might be harmful to certain teammates.
+When adding a new animated emoji, keep in mind that rapidly changing or flashing emoji, such as party parrot, may not be friendly for teammates who are [impacted by photosensitivity or susceptible to seizures](https://www.reddit.com/r/Epilepsy/comments/jzmjdx/seizure_inducing_emojis/).

+If you spot a custom emoji that may be a bit too animated, report it to #it-tech-ops so it can be removed.

 ####